 Add on a scrumptious high tea, served onboard the TSS Earnslaw for $45 per adult (includes a glass of bubbles), and $25 per child.

 Enjoy a selection of finely cut sandwiches, freshly baked scones with cream and raspberry preserve, and a range of handmade pastries and teacakes.

-As well as …..different types of loose-leaf tea to choose from, why not sip a glass of champagne to add some extra sparkle to the occasion.
+We have a wide variety of loose-leaf tea to choose from and bubbles to add some extra sparkle to the occasion.

 Manuka smoked ham, Swiss cheese, wholegrain mustard, brioche loaf